rashidwassan/today-i-learned/linux/commands.md

 # Linux
+## These are some Linux commands that I learn for DevOps.
 #### Intro & Background:
 In 1964, Bell labs tried to develop a multipurpose OS.
 In 1969, they withdrew.